vedro-universe/vedro-docs/docs/tutorial/api/chapter1-first-steps.md

 ## Intro

 The best way to learn is by doing, so let's get some hands-on experience and cover a straightforward service with automated tests - a chat platform that allows registered users to communicate with each other.
-To get started, we'll take a look at the [API documentation](https://chat-api-tutorial.vedro.io/docs), which outlines the various requests and data formats needed to interact with the chat service.
+To get started, we'll take a look at the <Link to="https://chat-api-tutorial.vedro.io/docs">API documentation</Link>, which outlines the various requests and data formats needed to interact with the chat service.

 Here's an overview of the key API endpoints that we'll be working with: